fridge-cms/fridge-cms.github.io/pages/docs/getting-started/index.md

 After you have created a content type, it will appear in the Fridge sidebar.
 Clicking on the content type displays a list of all content of that type, as well as ways to create new content.
 When creating a new piece of content of a particular type, all of the content parts from that type are presented as input fields in a beautiful rich layout.

+###Edit Model

+The Edit Model button at the top of a content type allows you to modify the parts in that conent type.
+The resulting options will be identical to the ones found when you first created the content type.